jeffThompson/TechnologyAndTheLandscape/WeeklyCalendarAndAssignments/Week07_ArtificialLandscapes.md

 * [Living root bridges](https://en.wikipedia.org/wiki/Living_root_bridges) in India and other places
 * The practice of [Bonsai](https://en.wikipedia.org/wiki/Bonsai) and its [various styles](https://en.wikipedia.org/wiki/Bonsai_styles)
 * Similarly, John Krubsack's [chair grown from a single tree](https://en.wikipedia.org/wiki/John_Krubsack)
-* Cell phone towers made to look like trees (such as [these](http://treescapes.com/wireless-concealment/#25021-wireless-concealment/24907), [these](http://www.environmentalintegration.com/cell-tower-concealment.htm), and [these](http://utilitycamo.com/products/refurbishment)
+* Cell phone towers made to look like trees (such as [these](http://treescapes.com/wireless-concealment/#25021-wireless-concealment/24907), [these](http://www.environmentalintegration.com/cell-tower-concealment.htm), and [these](http://utilitycamo.com/products/refurbishment))
 * Aircraft carriers, massive city-scale structures on moving ships

-*Above: a giant fake rock, concealing a cell tower.*

 ###IN CLASS
 This week we'll be visiting Central Park – we'll meet in the classroom and head to the PATH train.
 If you want to meet us there, please just let me know ahead of time.
 We'll walk around the park and make drawings and observations in preparation for our upcoming Park Design project.